Skip to main content

 end

-Now adding a new product interaction event is simple - just include the ProductInteractionEvent module, and all relevant subscribers will automatically be triggered.
+Adding a new product interaction event is now trivial - just include the module, and all relevant subscribers automatically react.

 class ApplicationEvent < Data